 - Indy: A reference to the Indy 500

-- Marley: A cool name for a dog that loves the outdoors
+- Marley: A cool name for a dog that loves the outdoors in their wireless dog fence

 - Thunder: A great name for a little dog with a big personality